sun-kic/BMI-Calculator-Node/README.md

 ## Demo

-You can see a live demo of BMI Calculator Node at [https://different-sock-dove.cyclic.app/](https://different-sock-dove.cyclic.app/) or [https://bmi-calculator-node.onrender.com/](https://bmi-calculator-node.onrender.com/).
+You can see a live demo of BMI Calculator Node at [https://bmi-calculator-node.onrender.com/](https://bmi-calculator-node.onrender.com/).
 Feel free to test it out and provide feedback.

 ## Usage